pozsarzs/alanz80x/README.md

 ## Example programs

 ```
-; This example program also increments the input number by 1, but in a different
-; way.
-You can use this with AlanZ80X extended Turing machine implementation.
+; You can use this with AlanZ80X extended Turing machine implementation.
 ; The program turns on tracing after starting, then start machine.
 The machine
 ; reads the instructions from the program tape and the corresponding data from
 ; the data tape.
 It uses the stack tape and the result tape to perform the